-We selected December 31, 2017 as the date used to identify our "median employee" whose annual total compensation was the median of the annual total compensation of all our applicable employees and independent contractors and brokers (other than our

-Chief Executive Officer) for 2017.
-Based on our internal records, our global employee and independent contractor/broker population as of December 31, 2017 consisted of approximately 9,263 individuals, including full-time, part-time, temporary and seasonal employees with approximately 64% of these employees working in the United States and approximately 36% working in our various non-U.S. locations consisting of United Arab Emirates, Australia, Bahrain, Brazil, Canada, Switzerland, Chile, People's Republic of China, Denmark, Spain, France, United Kingdom, Gibraltar, Hong Kong, Ireland, Israel, Japan, Korea, Republic of Mexico, New Zealand, Russian Federation, Singapore, Turkey, and South Africa.
+We selected December 31, 2018 as the date used to identify our "median employee" whose annual total compensation was the median of the annual total compensation of all our applicable employees (other than our Chief Executive Officer) for 2018.
+Based on our internal records, our global employee population as of December 31, 2018 consisted of approximately 4,087 individuals, including full-time, part-time, and temporary employees with approximately 28% of these employees working in the United States and approximately 72% working in our various non U.S. locations consisting of United Arab Emirates, Australia, Bahrain, Brazil, Canada, Switzerland, Chile, People's Republic of China, Columbia, Denmark, Spain, France, United Kingdom, Hong Kong, Ireland, Israel, Japan, Korea, Republic of Mexico, New Zealand, Russian Federation, Singapore, Turkey, and South Africa.

-To identify the "median employee," we aggregated actual base salary earnings or commission draw in 2017, overtime earnings paid in 2017 for employees eligible to earn overtime, bonus awards earned in 2017 and paid in the first quarter of 2018 and the grant date value of any equity awards granted in 2017.
+To identify the "median employee," we aggregated actual base salary earnings or commission draw in 2018, overtime earnings paid in 2018 for employees eligible to earn overtime, bonus awards earned in 2018 and paid in the first quarter of 2019 and the grant date value of any equity awards granted in 2018.
 Bonus awards can consist of discretionary bonuses, forgivable loans, cash advance distribution agreements and promissory notes.
-We annualized the compensation of employees and independent contractors and brokers who began employment during the fiscal year.
+We annualized the compensation of employees who began employment during the fiscal year.
 In addition, for any persons who provide services to Cantor and its affiliates (other than BGC Partners and its consolidated subsidiaries), the total compensation of such persons was discounted by the percentage of time that they allocate to Cantor and its affiliates (other than BGC Partners and its consolidated subsidiaries).
-We then converted any compensation paid in foreign currency to U.S. dollars using the published rate for December 31, 2017 on www.oanda.com.
+We then converted any compensation paid in foreign currency to U.S. dollars using the published rate for December 31, 2018 on www.oanda.com.
 The sum of these amounts served as our "consistently applied compensation measure," we used in identifying the median employee.
 We did not apply a cost of living adjustment to the data.

-Our median employee was an HVAC Technician in the United States.
+Our median employee was a Web Developer in the United States.

-Once the median employee was identified, the pay ratio for the annual total compensation of the median employee to the CEO was calculated for the 2017 fiscal year in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K and the pay ratio was determined as follows:
+Once the median employee was identified, the pay ratio for the annual total compensation of the median employee to the CEO was calculated for the 2018 fiscal year in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K and the pay ratio was determined as follows:

-- the annual total compensation of the median employee of all employees and independent contractors and brokers of the Company (other than the CEO) was \$93,481; - the annual total compensation of the CEO, as reported in the Summary Compensation Table, was \$15,682,290; and - the ratio of the annual total compensation of the CEO to the median employee of all employees and independent contractors and brokers of the Company was approximately 168 to 1.
+- the annual total compensation of the median employee of all employees of the Company (other than the CEO) was \$104,487; - the annual total compensation of the CEO, as reported in the Summary Compensation Table, was \$29,694,152 representing BGC and Newmark combined for 2018); and - the ratio of the annual total compensation of the CEO to the median employee of all employees of the Company was approximately 284 to 1.